Recursive Language Models: Additional Methods and Baseline Details

 \subsection{Summary agent baseline}

-The summarization agent baseline follows the scaffold presented in ~\citet{sun2025scalinglonghorizonllmagent, wu2025resumunlockinglonghorizonsearch, yu2025memagentreshapinglongcontextllm}, which also mimics how contexts are typically compressed in a multi-turn setting in agents like Claude Code~\citep{anthropic_claude_code_subagents}.
+The summarization agent baseline follows the scaffolds presented in ~\citet{sun2025scalinglonghorizonllmagent, wu2025resumunlockinglonghorizonsearch, yu2025memagentreshapinglongcontextllm}, mimicking how contexts are typically compressed in a multi-turn setting in agents like Claude Code~\citep{anthropic_claude_code_subagents}.
 In an iterative fashion, the agent is given inputs until its context is full, at which point it is queried to summarize all relevant information and continue.
 If the agent is given a context in a single step that is larger than its model context window, it chunks up this context and performs the summarization process over these chunks.

 For our GPT-5 baseline, we chose to use GPT-5-nano to perform summarization to avoid exploding costs.
-This explains the large discrepancy in cost in Table~\ref{tab:main} between GPT-5 and Qwen3-Coder on BrowseComp+, where the summary agent using Qwen3-Coder is nearly $20\times$ more expensive on average.
+This explains the large discrepancy in cost in Table~\ref{tab:main} between GPT-5 and Qwen3-Coder on BrowseComp-Plus, where the summary agent using Qwen3-Coder is nearly $15\times$ more expensive on average.
 On this task in particular, we found on a smaller set of $20$ random samples that the performance between using GPT-5 and GPT-5-nano is comparable.